 - Flight path angle protection that ensures a minimum vertical speed of 120 ft/min

-Managed CLB or DES (VNAV) is currently only available in the Experimental version.
+Managed CLB or DES (VNAV) is currently only available in the Development Version.

-CLB mode guides the aircraft in a managed climb, at either a managed or a selected target speed, to an FCU selected altitude, taking into account altitude constraints at waypoints.
+CLB mode guides the aircraft in a managed climb, at either a managed or a selected target speed, to an FCU selected altitude, considering altitude constraints at waypoints.
 The system also considers speed constraints if the target speed is managed.